The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 where $E$ is the energy of the jet, $p_{\rm T}$ is the transverse and $p_{\rm z}$ is the longitudinal momentum of the jet.
 Figure~\ref{Fig:Jetshape}, right panel, shows the jet-mass distribution measured in central \PbPb\ collisions at \sqrtsNN~=~2.76 TeV, compared to model calculations~\cite{Acharya:2017goa}.
 The calculations include PYTHIA~\cite{Skands:2010ak}, which represents pp collisions without jet quenching,and models with medium-induced jet energy loss: Hybrid Model~\cite{HybridModelResolution}; JEWEL~\cite{Zapp:2011ek, Zapp:2012ak}; and JETSCAPE~\cite{JETSCAPE:2021ehl}.
 The JEWEL and Hybrid Models are run both with and without medium recoil.

 The jet mass is observed to be larger with recoils present, which is consistent with the picture that the recoils add large-angle soft particles to the jet.
 The jet mass is however overestimated by both the Hybrid model and JEWEL with medium recoil, and is underestimated without the medium recoil, except in the case of the Hybrid model with coherent energy loss and no wake.
 Rather, it is consistent within systematic uncertainties with the PYTHIA simulation, suggesting no significant modification of the jet mass in heavy-ion collisions.
 Alternatively, this could be due to partial cancellation of in-medium effects; specifically, momentum broadening could lead to energy loss outside the jet and a smaller mass, and medium response could add soft particles inside the jet and increase the mass~\cite{KunnawalkamElayavalli:2017hxo}.
 Note that, in contrast, the jet angularity exhibits strong modification in Pb--Pb compared to \pp\ collisions, though with smaller jet resolution parameter ($R=0.2$ instead of $R=0.4$), which is expected to be less sensitive to the medium response.
-These measurements motivate the use of observables which better isolate the modification of the hard structure of the jet from the softer physics, in particular those based on grooming.

 Additionally, ALICE has measured the N-subjettiness jet shape distribution~\cite{Acharya:2021ibn}, which quantifies the degree to which a jet corresponds to an N-pronged substructure~\cite{Thaler:2010tr}.
 Specifically, measurement of the 2-subjettiness to 1-subjettiness ratio ($\tau_{2}/\tau_{1}$) suggests a relative reduction in the rate of 2-prong jets for central \PbPb\ collisions.
 However, the absence of strong modification of $\tau_{2}/\tau_{1}$ suggests that medium induced radiation is not sufficiently hard to produce an independent hard prong, similar to the case observed for \zg{}.
 The $\tau_{2}/\tau_{1}$ observable is only weakly correlated with other substructure observables discussed in this section, with a slightly stronger correlation with \zg{} than the other observables~\cite{Sirunyan:2018asm}, and thus adds independent information on in-medium jet substructure modification.